MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/failover-cluster-csvs.md

 To use CSV, your storage and disks must meet the following requirements:

 - **File system format**.
+In Windows Server 2012, a disk or storage space for a CSV volume must be a basic disk that is partitioned with NTFS.
 In Windows Server 2012 R2, a disk or storage space for a CSV volume must be a basic disk that is partitioned with NTFS or ReFS.
-In Windows Server 2012, a disk or storage space for a CSV volume must be a basic disk that is partitioned with NTFS.
+In Windows Server 2016 or higher and Azure Stack HCI, a disk or storage space for a CSV volume must be either a basic disk or GUID Partition Table (GPT) disk that is partitioned with NTFS or ReFS.

   A CSV has the following additional requirements:

-  - In Windows Server 2012 R2, you cannot use a disk for a CSV that is formatted with FAT or FAT32.
   - In Windows Server 2012, you cannot use a disk for a CSV that is formatted with FAT, FAT32, or ReFS.
-  - If you want to use a storage space for a CSV, you can configure a simple space or a mirror space.
-In Windows Server 2012 R2, you can also configure a parity space.
-(In Windows Server 2012, CSV does not support parity spaces.)
+  - In Windows Server 2012 R2 and higher, you cannot use a disk for a CSV that is formatted with FAT or FAT32.
   - A CSV cannot be used as a quorum witness disk.
 For more information about the cluster quorum, see [Understanding Quorum in Storage Spaces Direct](../storage/storage-spaces/understand-quorum.md).
   - After you add a disk as a CSV, it is designated in the CSVFS format (for CSV File System).
 This allows the cluster and other software to differentiate the CSV storage from other NTFS or ReFS storage.
 Generally, CSVFS supports the same functionality as NTFS or ReFS.
 However, certain features are not supported.
 For example, in Windows Server 2012 R2, you cannot enable compression on CSV.
 In Windows Server 2012, you cannot enable data deduplication or compression on CSV.
 - **Resource type in the cluster**.
 For a CSV volume, you must use the Physical Disk resource type.
 By default, a disk or storage space that is added to cluster storage is automatically configured in this way.
 - **Choice of CSV disks or other disks in cluster storage**.
 When choosing one or more disks for a clustered virtual machine, consider how each disk will be used.
-If a disk will be used to store files that are created by Hyper-V, such as VHD files or configuration files, you can choose from the CSV disks or the other available disks in cluster storage.
+If a disk will be used to store files that are created by Hyper-V, such as VHD/VHDX files or configuration files, you can choose from the CSV disks or the other available disks in cluster storage.
 If a disk will be a physical disk that is directly attached to the virtual machine (also called a pass-through disk), you cannot choose a CSV disk, and you must choose from the other available disks in cluster storage.
 - **Path name for identifying disks**.
 Disks in CSV are identified with a path name.
 Each path appears to be on the system drive of the node as a numbered volume under the **\\ClusterStorage** folder.
 This path is the same when viewed from any node in the cluster.
-You can rename the volumes if needed.
+You can rename the volumes if needed but is recommended done before any virtual machine (if Hyper-V) or application such as SQL Server is installed.
+CSV cannot be renamed if there are any open handles (i.e. a virtual machine that is turned on or in a saved state).

 For storage requirements for CSV, review the guidelines that are provided by your storage vendor.
 For additional storage planning considerations for CSV, see [Plan to use CSV in a failover cluster](#plan-to-use-csv-in-a-failover-cluster) later in this topic.